 Sunscreen

 Sunscreen is important, even on overcast days.
 Getting a sunburn at Disney can make for a miserable vacation.
 I know from personal experience!
-I prefer mineral sunscreen.
+I love this powdered sun screen for the Disney parks!
+It’s simple to brush on your face and is completely invisible.
+I prefer mineral sunscreen because it seems to protect my skin better than chemical sunscreens.

 Band-Aids